IrisC113/study-of-power-outages/README.md

 I will analyze the dependencies with `CLIMATE.CATEGORY` and `YEAR` for the missing case of `OUTAGE.DURATION` following the sample structure you provided.

 #### **Climate Category Analysis**
-- Research question: does the absence of `OUTAGE.DURATION` depend on climate category?
+Research question: does the absence of `OUTAGE.DURATION` depend on climate category?

--**Null hypothesis (H₀):** the distribution of climate categories is the same in the time-length missing and non-missing groups.
+- **Null hypothesis (H₀):** the distribution of climate categories is the same in the time-length missing and non-missing groups.

--**Alternative hypothesis (H₁):** the distribution of climate categories is different in the time-length missing and non-missing groups.
+- **Alternative hypothesis (H₁):** the distribution of climate categories is different in the time-length missing and non-missing groups.

 <iframe
   src="assets/climate-missingness-proportion.html"
   width="1000"